 Email me for a quote (See below).

-In some cases (especially with degraded disks), the entire disk may be ureadable or some files too damaged to recover.
+In some cases (especially with degraded disks), the entire disk may be unreadable or some files too damaged to recover.
 When this is the case, the charges will reflect the degree of success.
 You won't be charged for data which isn't recovered.
 The worst case scenario is that you'll only need to pay the $25 administration fee (and postage if you want the disks returned).

 I can see mould and spots on the disks' surface?
 Are the disks a lost cause?